-o Try to find the subject teacher before the lesson to let them know and see if they can help.
-You can also get help in Homework Club every day before and after school in Room 113.

-.... you are having trouble with friendships in school:

-- o The first person to talk to is your Form Tutor.
+- o Try to find the subject teacher before the lesson to let them know and see if they can help.
+You can also get help in the Homework Club which takes place every day before and after school in Room 113. - you are having trouble with friendships in school: - o The first person to talk to is your Form Tutor.
 They will talk to you about the issue and may be able to offer some advice. - o If things get too difficult then speak to your Head of Year, but it is a good idea to speak to your Form Tutor first.